 Getting Around St. Kitts & Nevis

 |Taxi||The widely accessible taxis are the easiest way to get around, and the drivers can conveniently double as tour guides by hourly rates.
-The government regulates fare, but it is necessary to clarify your price quotes currency before getting in the cab.
-The fixed rates will run you about $12 USD to $26 USD, but rides after 10 p.m. come with an additional 50-percent fee.|
+The government regulates fares, but it is necessary to clarify your price quotes currency before getting in the cab.
+The fixed rates will run you about $12 to $26, but rides after 10 p.m. come with an additional fee.|

 |Car||Rental cars are also available on both islands, but not from the airports (though many companies offer a pickup service).
-You must obtain a local permit to rent a vehicle, available on St. Kitts at the Traffic Department in Basseterre for about $24 USD.
-And the rental fees will cost you; daily rates average between $40 to $60 USD a day as well as collision damage surcharges and deductibles.
+You must obtain a temporary permit to rent a vehicle (bring your driver's license), available on St. Kitts at the Traffic Department in Basseterre for about $25.
+And the rental fees will cost you; daily rates average between $45 to $70 a day, not including collision damage surcharges and deductibles.
 If you're planning on island-hopping, some of the rental car agencies offer a rental exchange between St. Kitts and Nevis but only if you rent for the minimum of three days.
 Keep in mind that driving is on the left.|

 |Minibus||There are no public buses on the islands, only privately owned minibuses, some with interesting, party bus-like paint jobs.
 While the minibuses are an inexpensive way to get around, they don't always stop at the popular tourist sites.
-If you're in a rush, we recommend taking the more reliable taxis.|
+If you're in a rush, take a taxi.|

 Transportation between St. Kitts and Nevis is provided by several different ferry companies, with boats that leave from Basseterre on St. Kitts and Charlestown on Nevis.
-Fares and schedules depend on the company, with a one-way trip costing about $7.50 USD on average.
+Fares and schedules depend on the company, with a one-way trip costing about $7.50 on average.